 There are two water bottle pockets on the Carbon T7.
 These are located on either side of the console and provide enough room for a regular water bottle and/or other items that you may want on hand during your workout.

-There is not an extra storage tray on Carbon T7.
-Again, working out at home has advantages so maybe you don’t need every feature to be on the treadmill.
+There isn’t an extra storage tray on Carbon T7.
+However, working out at home has advantages so maybe you don’t need every feature to be on the treadmill.
 But you can use the water bottle pockets for storage if needed.